 If a child must sit in the front seat, the seat belts should be worn properly.
 If an accident occurs and the seat belts are not worn properly, the force of the rapid inflation of the airbag may cause death or serious injury to the child.

-Do not allow the child to stand up or kneel on either rear or front seats.
+Do not allow any children to stand up or kneel on either rear or front seats.
 An unrestrained child could suffer serious injury or death during emergency braking or a collision.
 Also, do not let the child sit on your lap.
-It does not provide sufficient restraint.
+Holding a child in your arms does not provide sufficient restraint.